mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/index.md

 You can deploy Kaptain to single and multi-cluster environments.
 The difference between these setups is the following: In a single-cluster environment (with an Essential license), you deploy on one Management cluster only.
 In a multi-cluster environment (with an Enterprise license), Kaptain is deployed to either one or several Managed clusters or to Attached clusters.

 You can deploy Kaptain on a per-workspace basis.

-<p class="message--warning"><strong>WARNING: </strong>You can deploy Kaptain to a cluster in a selected workspace.
-If you do not intend to deploy Kaptain to a certain cluster, you must switch the workspace you are deploying to or move that cluster to another workspace.</p>

 [kubectl]: https://kubernetes.io/docs/tasks/tools/#kubectl
 [add_dkp]: dkp/